What Is a White Label Service Agreement?

 Most white label service agreements include a section on profit potential.
 You need to make sure the agency you're using charges the client enough so that both the agency and you can make a decent profit.

 If you need help drafting a white label service agreement, post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.